14 Top-Rated Things to Do in Steamboat Springs, CO

 8. Listen to the Steamboat Symphony Orchestra

 Certainly the great outdoors is the prime reason to visit Steamboat Springs, but the cultural entertainment is not to miss, either.
 Take, for example, the Steamboat Symphony Orchestra.
-The community ensemble started in 1991 and since has grown to become one of the top acts to see in town.
+This community ensemble started in 1991 and since has grown to become one of the top acts to see in town.

 The Steamboat Symphony Orchestra is made up of local musicians and even has subgroups like the String Quartet and a Woodwind Quintet.
 The group can be seen performing all over Steamboat Springs at many of the community events.
 They have a calendar of performance dates up on their website.